Barani-Kumar-glitch/Barani-Kumar-glitch/README.md

 #### [Spotter](https://github.com/Barani-Kumar-glitch)
 A dedicated fitness companion featuring calorie calculators, personalized weight loss/gain plans, and interactive workout routines.
 Built with a robust Django backend and a custom-styled frontend.

-#### Food Ordering Application
-A full-stack project designed to streamline the food delivery experience, focusing on seamless user flow and efficient database management.

-#### Laptop Request Catalog (ServiceNow)
-Architected the data flow and technical requirements for a streamlined hardware procurement system.

 ---